ovh/docs/pages/platform/ai/cli_18_howto_manage_registry/guide.en-gb.md

 ![image](images/training_menu.png){.thumbnail}

 By clicking the `Private Docker Registry`{.action} button, you should be able to see and manage (add, delete) your different private registries.

+![image](images/registries_overview.png){.thumbnail}

 Note that the `shared registry` will not appear here.

-![image](images/registries_overview.png){.thumbnail}
+This one is displayed in the **Home** panel of AI Training.

 ### Manage existing registries through CLI